 After business hours, on weekends and Public Holidays you can contact our 24/7 emergency service on 1300 730 214.

 Accurate records are vital in the management of your strata scheme asset.
 We use the class leading Rockend STRATA Master software to maintain all records in accordance with the Strata and Community Acts.
 All records are updated on a daily basis so that anyone wishing to view the information can be assured of accurate and reliable information.
 Access to a large volume of the records is available 24/7 via our Owners Portal.
 Our computer records are securely backed up both onsite and offsite each day, so in the event of a major computer issue we can be fully operational again very quickly.
-Certificates of Title are retained in a fire-proof safe with access granted only to authorised personnel.
+The original Certificates of Title for each property are retained in a fire-proof safe with access granted only to authorised personnel.

 Minutes of meetings are forwarded to owners within 7 days after meetings so that all owners are kept up to date about important issues.